xybu/umlbox-dash/README.md

 umlbox is a UML-based (UserMode Linux-based) solution for sandboxing applications.

 You can use any UML kernel which supports the initrd.gz and hostfs filesystems to run UMLBox.
 On Debian, the user-mode-linux package includes such a kernel.
 Alternatively, you may extract Linux 3.7 to umlbox/linux-3.7 (substitute for another version in Makefile if you prefer), and a suitable kernel will be built for you.
-Other versions of Linux should work as well, add the flag LINUX=<dir> to your `make` line to use another version.
+Other versions of Linux should work as well, add the flag `LINUX=$dir` to your `make` line to use another version.

 UMLBox is released under the ISC license, which is equivalent to the MIT and simplified BSD licenses.
 UML itself is of course released under the GPLv2.